 The brand first gained popularity in Japan for its highly limited releases, where customers had to purchase the desserts online at specific time slots.
 These batches were often sold out within minutes, with demand spilling over to physical pop-ups in cities including Hong Kong, where queues stretched for hours.

-At the centre of the brand is its signature frozen cheesecake, made using dairy and eggs sourced from Hokkaido.
-Unlike baked cheesecakes, such as those by homegrown brand Paparch, this version features two layers—a light cheese souffle and a creamier cheese mousse—set on a cookie base for a contrast of textures.
+At the centre of the brand is its signature no-bake frozen cheesecake, made using dairy and free-range eggs sourced from the brand’s farm in Hokkaido.
+Unlike baked cheesecakes, such as those by homegrown brand Paparch, this version features two layers—a light cheese souffle and a creamier cheese mousse—set on a crunchy cookie base for a contrast of textures.

-Also available at the pop-up is the WONDER SAND, a crisp almond cookie sandwich filled with fresh cream made from Hokkaido milk and butter.
+Also available at the pop-up is the WONDER SAND, a crisp almond cookie sandwich filled with fresh cream made from Hokkaido milk and butter, and cheese-flavoured cream.
 This item is priced at $35.90 for a box of eight.

-Like its other launches, the Singapore pop-up is expected to draw crowds given its limited run and small-batch releases.
-The pop-up will be around for eight weeks from 8 May, so those keen to try it may want to head down early.
+The Cheese Wonder pop-up will be around for eight weeks from 8 May, so those keen to try it may want to head down early.

 If you’re planning a dessert crawl, check out our guide to best desserts in Singapore.
 We also have a comprehensive Orchard food guide for more must-try food places in the area!